willfindlay/adaptivesec-F2020/journal/05-sept-29th.md

 I've set up a GitHub repository for this project, although only preliminary experimentation with statistics on sequences has been done so far: https://github.com/willfindlay/warden

+My preliminary experimentation lives in the `project` subdirectory in this repository, rather than in the WARDEN repository.

 ## "A Sense of Self for Unix Processes" and "Automated Response Using System-Call Delays"

 Both of these papers obviously hold a very special place in my heart, as the